maticnetwork/avail_missed_blocks/README.md

 ## Notes

-- This service is experiemental to help us track the number of missed block in the avail network, missed blocks could occur for various reasons.
+- This service is experiemental, to help us track the number of missed blocks in the avail network, missed blocks could occur for various reasons.
-- 1. May be there is a best block stuk issue
+- 1. May be there is a best block stuck issue
-- 2. There could be a performamnce issue with the various validator nodes participating ion the network
+- 2. There could be a performamnce issue with the various validator nodes participating on the network

 > `This service have a cron job that runs every 5 minutes` the cron job subscribes to finalised block headers at every 5 minutes, looking at the performance of the
 > `avail network`,approximately a single block is produced every 20 seconds. which means 15 blocks should be produced every 5 minutes, hence the reason for the